xmiaocat/von-neumann-transform/README.md

 of a signal given in the frequency domain.
 The von Neumann representation is a joint time-frequency representation defined in
-- S. Fechner, F. Dimler.
-T. Brixner, G. Gerber, J. Tannor, *Opt.
+- S. Fechner, F. Dimler, T. Brixner, G. Gerber, J. Tannor, *Opt.
 Express* **2007**, *15*, 15387–15401.
 - F. Dimler, S. Fechner, A. Rodenberg, T. Brixner, J. Tannor, *New J. Phys.* **2009**, *11*, 105052.

 ## TODO
-- [ ] Add API reference
+- [ ] Add API reference.
-- [ ] Add consistency tests for solvers
+- [ ] Add consistency tests for solvers.
-- [ ] Add consistency tests for inverse transform
+- [ ] Add consistency tests for inverse transform.
-- [ ] Continuously integrate with GitHub Actions
+- [ ] Continuously integrate with GitHub Actions.

 ## Features
 - Grid generation: Build uniform time-frequency grids in the